 - Management Tools > IIS6 Management Compatibility

 - You must have access to a personal information exchange (.pfx) file generated from matching private key (.key) and certificate (.pem) files.
 You can issue the certificate and private key using your own company infrastructure, or from the Cloud Administration Console.
 For instructions, see Generate and Download a Certificate Bundle for Service Providers and Identity Providers for the SSO Agent.
 You can then use a third-party SSL toolkit to generate the .pfx file.
-The certificate must not have a password.
+The certificate file must have a password.

 - Download the Integrated Windows Authentication Connector Installer.